sthagen/testaus/README.md

 ## Development

-The content of the etc tree together with the top level cmake lists file is the backbone of this repository.
+The content of the `etc` directory tree and the top level cmake lists file is the backbone of this repository.

 ```console
 ❯ tree etc